taotao033/ai_challenger2018_FSA/README.md

 data_helper.py : There are many methods to process data.

-evaluate.py : use validationset to evaluate these models,generate validation files accordding to samples format.
+evaluate.py : Using validationset to evaluate these models,generate validation files accordding to samples format.

-f1_score.py : calculate validationset F1_measure.
+f1_score.py : Calculate validationset F1_measure.

-predict.py : predict testaset and submit.
+predict.py : Predict testaset and submit.